 Control of buyer activity; the significant majority of the Share Of Buy (SOB) and Share Of Space (SOS) decsions through its dominance.

 Sustainable competitive advantage is an extremely difficult goal.
-Most successful brands only ever achieve their pinnacle manage to reach a challenger market position, one that challenges existing perceptions within a market.
+Most successful brands only ever achieve the challenger market position, one that challenges existing perceptions within a market.
+Developing a sustainable competitive advantage requires an organisation to constantly challenge not only the competition but also itself, to sustain its desirable position within its market.

-Creating dominant sustainability requires leadership with a clear vision of where the company is going and where the market opportunity exists.
-It takes leadership with passion dedication and drive for a brand to succeed in moving form a challenger brand to one which can dominate and sustain that domination of its market such as Dyson to succeed.
-For men like James Dyson the advantage was that he was in the right place at the right time, with the right product that enabled a technological shift in the market with his bag less vacuum.
+Creating dominant sustainability requires the leadership to create a clear vision of where the company is going and where the market opportunity exists.
+It takes leadership with passion, dedication and drive for a brand to succeed in moving from a challenger brand to one which can dominate and sustain that domination of its market such as Dyson.
+For men like James Dyson the advantage was that he was in the right place at the right time, with the right product.
+That has enabled a technological shift in the market with his bag less vacuum and a move to smaller cable-less products dominate the innovator position within the market.

 Learn More about Strategy